wptide/wptide/README.md

 The main focus of this documentation is to setup a local development environment.
-Cloud deployments will be covered, though many assumptions will be made about your level of understanding not only with GCP but also the Tide project and it's manual setup process in relation to WordPress on App Engine.
+Cloud deployments will be covered, though many assumptions will be made about your level of understanding not only with Google Cloud Platform (GCP) but also the Tide project and it's manual setup process in relation to WordPress on App Engine.
 We will not be going into great detail when it comes to deploying Tide on GCP.